 - Exclusive resident-only facilities brand new to Bracknell

-As it stands, the current plot is around 4,680 sqm, but is expected to reach 13,000 sqm with the current expansion plans in place.
-This new and improved office space will span seven floors and include a mixed-use lobby, plant room and roof terrace.
-Being just a seven-minute walk from Bracknell train station, Fitzwilliam House will benefit both the residents of Bracknell and inward commuters.
+The current plot, which stands at around 4,680 sqm, is due to be expanded to 13,000 sqm in the coming years.
+This extra space will be filled by a mixed-use lobby, plant room and roof terrace, all of which will span several floors of the development.
+Being just a seven-minute walk from Bracknell train station, Fitzwilliam House will benefit both Bracknell residents and inward commuters.

 Mixed Use Trio

 At the beginning of the year, a partnership was formed between the Berkshire council and housing developer, Countryside, to regenerate more areas of Bracknell.
 The three phase project has already revitalised Market Street and Jubilee Gardens, with the final phase set to regenerate Coopers Hill.

 While planning permission to redevelop Coopers Hill was granted at the end of August, construction is expected to begin in Q4 2021.
 Upon completion in 2023, this site will include 52 new homes in total, comprising both houses and apartments.

 When combined with Jubilee Gardens and Market Street, this joint venture totals over £124 million, and will deliver around 400 homes, a new health centre, gym and restaurant.

 Bracknell’s regeneration schemes come with many visions and ambitions, but a key goal for the town is to make it a retail and leisure hotspot.
 The Deck is an integral part to achieving this ambition, and will eventually bring new restaurants, bars and entertainment spaces to the town.